hcs42/timestat/README.markdown

     timestat [options] quickadd
     timestat [options] quickadd ACTION

-Perform the "next logical step", according to the according file.
-The step is calculated in the following way:
+Switch to the previous state.
+The step is calculated in the following
+way:

 - If `ACTION` is specified, start work on that action.
 Otherwise:
 - If an activity is ongoing (according to the action file), stop that activity.
-- If there is no ongoing activity, resume the latest one.
+- If there is no ongoing activity, find out the previous state (either 'stopped' or a previous activity), and go into that state (i.e. either stop, or start the previous activity).

-If more than one parameter is given, they will be joined and handled as one action.

 Options: